mrossinek/cobib/README.md

 You can find an example plugin in [this folder](./plugin) or read the docs of `cobib_dummy` (when viewing the hosted documentation online).

+Below is a list of known plugins.
+If you wrote your own, feel free to add it here!
+- [`cobib-zotero`](https://gitlab.com/cobib/cobib-zotero): an importer backend for [Zotero](https://github.com/zotero/zotero)

 ## Documentation